skswar/Data_Engineering_Pipelines/README.md

 2. One in which data is loaded from a file and upserted into a database table which is the [project_demo_2](https://github.com/skswar/Data_Engineering_Pipelines/blob/main/project_demo_2/).

 #### Project Demo 1
 In this porject the requirement is to incrementally load a table from a transactional datasource to a data-mart which is used for all data sciene and BI applicational needs.
 As both the sources lies under a same server therefore a stored procedure was written to move the data from source to destination.
-A stage table was created where data is first loaded, manipulated and then pused into the destination table.
-The results such as number of data loaded and load time is retured to python to email to the stakeholder about the status of the process upon execution.
+A stage table was created where data is first loaded, manipulated and then pushed into the destination table.
+The python script is written to coonect to the database using pyodbc library and excute the stored procedure.
+In an event of sucess the script then sends out an email to the stakeholders with number of records processed and load time.
+If process is aborted for any reason the failure notifications will also be emailed to the stakeholders.
+The ready python script is finally converted into an excutable file use pyinstaller.
+This executable file is scheduled to run on a daily basis at a specified time.

 <p align="center">
 <img src="https://github.com/skswar/Data_Engineering_Pipelines/blob/main/img/flowchart_1.png" width="50%"/>
 </p>

+#### Project Demo 2
+In this project, the goal is to load data from files to a dstination database.
+For this purpose a python script is written to check if file is available.
+If file is available, then the script reads the flile, performs all the necessary data transformations.
+To load the data into database first the script truncates the stage table.
+Then it uses the **SQLAlchemy** library to load the data into stage table rather than using a curson **to_sql** function enahnces the load performance.
+Finally the script calls a stored procedure which then upserts the data from stage to the destination table.
+In an event of sucess the script then sends out an email to the stakeholders with number of records processed and load time.
+If process is aborted for any reason the failure notifications will also be emailed to the stakeholders.
+The ready python script is finally converted into an excutable file use pyinstaller.
+This executable file is scheduled to run on a daily basis at a specified time.